 This is what our hiring process for engineering managers looks like now:

-Applicant Review > Hiring Manager Phone Screen > Pairing Exercise > Product Thinking & Work Breakdown Discussion > Final Round (Engineering Team Member Interview, Management Skills Deep Dive, Product Interview)
+Applicant Review > Hiring Manager Phone Screen > Pairing Exercise > Product Thinking & Work Breakdown Discussion > Final Round (Engineering Team Member Interview, Management Skills Deep Dive, Product Interview) Note: we’re always looking for ways to improve our processes, so be aware that these stages may change

 Using the new process, which puts emphasis on people management and business value delivery, we assess for these skills as follows: